-Movember is a month dedicated to raising awareness for men’s health issues such as prostate cancer, testicular cancer and men’s mental health.
+Movember is an annual initiative in the month of November that is dedicated to raising awareness for men’s health issues such as prostate cancer, testicular cancer, and men’s mental health.
 Since 2003, the Movember Foundation has empowered millions of men and women to join this global movement for men’s health.
-During November men are challenged to grow and women to support a moustache or to make a commitment and get active for 30 minutes a day.
+During November, men are challenged to grow - and women to support - a moustache or to make a commitment and be active for 30 minutes a day.
 The Movember Foundation has raised over $650 million for men’s health and generated countless conversations.
 Join the movement and the Yale team.

 Dr. Stanton Honig gave a lecture titled “Erectile Dysfunction: What to do when the pills don't work!” at Yale-New Haven Hospital, Old Saybrook Medical Center.